selimslab/selimslab.github.io/_NOTES/social-sciences/history/time-scale.md

 WW2 was 25 seconds ago

+Moon landings were 16 seconds ago

-A human lifetime is about 20 seconds
+Each decade is about 3 seconds

+Our lifetimes are seconds for a 138 years old universe